 Check our blog to see what we have been up to recently!

 Fall Quarter: MIndsets and Theory

 The creativity and entrepreneurship course is not about teaching students how to be creative or entrepreneurial.
 We do not use textbooks or give lecture-based instruction.
 Instead, creativity and entrepreneurship are ideas and skills that must be experienced in order to gain an understanding of what they look like and mean.

 While all three quarters are embedded with experiential learning, the fall quarter focuses on developing mindsets and providing theories of creativity and design thinking.
-This happens through various modules, which may involve playing games, participating in improv, learning CAD and 3D printing technology, and practicing the design thinking process.
+This happens through various activities, which may involve playing games, participating in improv, and practicing the design thinking process.

 winter Quarter: Making and Processes

 During winter quarter, students continue gaining new skills and being exposed to new facets of creativity and entrepreneurship.
-The course is divided into roughly three mini modules, covering topics such as social entrepreneurship, computer gaming, aesthetics, contemporary art, and electronic and computer programming.
-Also in winter quarter, students select which project idea they would like to focus on during spring quarter.
+The course focuses on a variety of important themes including topics such as social entrepreneurship, game design, aesthetics, contemporary art, and electronic and computer programming.

 spring Quarter: Taking action

 Spring quarter is about action.
 Students work in teams to collaborate, share skills, and problem solve a particular design challenge that exists in the local community, either at the University of Denver or within the surrounding city.
 Using design thinking, which is rooted in human-centered issues, and other skills from fall and spring quarters, students are tasked with developing a real-world solution that adds value or makes a positive difference.